mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/README.md

 * **Customer Obsession:** Mattermost exists to make customers successful.
 Every project starts with the customer perspective.
 * **Ownership:** Own the outcome of your actions.
 Act on behalf of the company, not just the team.
 Never say “that’s not my job.”
 * **High-Impact:** Choose high-impact projects over low-impact projects.
 Figure out what matters most and focus on those priorities.
-* **Insist on High Standards:** Have relentlessly high standards.
-Continually raise the bar for high-quality products and processes.
 * **Self-Awareness:** Seek to understand strengths and growth opportunities while being open to criticism.
 Share critiques constructively and respectfully.
 * **Earn Trust:** Make decisions based on maximizing the trust of others in your judgment.
 Be open, self-critical and factual.